Irvinglove/Seq2seq-QA/README.md

 ## Presentation

 This work tries to reproduce the results of [A Neural Conversational Model](http://arxiv.org/abs/1506.05869) (aka the Google chatbot).
 It uses a RNN (seq2seq model) for sentence predictions.
 It is done using python and TensorFlow.
+It's belongs to the [csdn blog](http://blog.csdn.net/Irving_zhang/article/details/79088143)

 For now, DeepQA support the following dialog corpus:
  * [Cornell Movie Dialogs](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html)